 8 Basis of Regulations

-The PFAS Team developed a training module video with content related to this section, it is the Risk Assessment and Regulations video.
+The PFAS Team developed a Risk Assessment and Regulations training video with content related to this section.

 This section describes various federal and state regulatory programs that apply to PFAS.
 Because state regulations for PFAS in environmental media are changing rapidly, only a few state regulations are summarized in this section, as examples.
-ITRC also maintains updated tables of PFAS water values, and PFAS soil values from state, federal, and some international countries posted as an Excel file).
+A PFAS Regulatory Programs Summary has been developed and is available as an Excel file.
+ITRC also maintains updated tables of PFAS water values, and PFAS soil values from state, federal, and some international countries posted on the fact sheets page).
 This section also includes a brief explanation of examples of various health-based criteria.
-ITRC also has tables posted as an Excel file of the basis for PFOA and PFOS values in the United States that is updated periodically.
+ITRC also has tables posted as an Excel file of the basis for PFOA and PFOS values in the United States also posted on the fact sheets page that is updated periodically.

 |8.3||Differences in the Available Regulations, Advisories, and Guidance|